Jean-Christophe Leroux: Career

 Leroux has made fundamental and applied contributions to the fields of colloids, biomaterials, and drug delivery.
-He has published over 250 peer-reviewed manuscripts in top-ranked scientific journals, 14 book chapters and is co-inventor on several patents.
+He has published over 270 peer-reviewed manuscripts in top-ranked scientific journals, 14 book chapters and is co-inventor on several patents.
 Jean-Christophe Leroux is one of the most cited scientists in pharmacy and pharmacology.

 Leroux was the associate editor of the European Journal and Pharmaceutics and Biopharmaceutics from 2006 to 2012, and of the Journal of Controlled Release from 2012 to 2017.

 In 2015, Leroux co-founded the ETH spin-off companies Versantis AG and Inositec AG that are developing drugs for the treatment of hyperammonemia and vascular calcification, respectively.
 Inositec AG was acquired by Vifor Pharma in Nov-2021 for the development of treatments against calcification disorders at all stages of chronic kidney disease.
+Versantis AG was acquired by Genfit in Sep-2022 including their team of experts to complements their research on highly unmet needs such as ACLF (acute-on-chronic liver failure).